Mansianwala/agentic_personal_loan_bot/README.md

 - This is a small demo created as an exercise.
 No license file is included; add one if needed.

 ---

-If you'd like, I can also produce a polished PDF version of this README, persist guest profiles to a JSON file, or add a more detailed EMI breakdown when the user asks "why".
-Which would you prefer next?